ryandt2305-cpu/QPM-GR/README.md

 # Quinoa Pet Manager: General Release (QPM-GR)

 **QPM-GR** is a TypeScript userscript that layers analytics, automation helpers, and tracking utilities on top of **Magic Garden**.
-The project is still considered **ALPHA** software—expect frequent changes and the occasional rough edge while we continue integrating new features such as the Cross-Pet preset bridge.
+The project is still considered **ALPHA** software—expect frequent changes and the occasional rough edge while we continue integrating new features such as the Pet Hub.

 ---